TSV Buchbach

 TSV Buchbach is a German association football club from the village of Buchbach, Bavaria.
 The team is part of a larger sports club that also has departments for curling, gymnastics, skiing, and tennis.
-The footballers are distinguished as former holders of the German record for the longest undefeated streak, a string of 75 matches from 19 August 1995 to 23 May 1998.
+The footbal club formerly held the German record for the longest undefeated streak, 75 matches from 19 August 1995 to 23 May 1998.

 History

 TSV was founded in 1913 as a gymnastics club.
 Football was soon introduced to the club by students who brought the game back from Munich.
 A football department was established within the association on 11 January 1930.

-Following World War II, Buchbach played in local A-Class competition until slipping to B-Class play in 1960, where they would remain until returning to A ball in 1980.
-In the mid-1990s, with solid sponsorship in place, they began their record making unbeaten run.
-They advanced to play in the Landesliga Süd (V) in 2004 and a title win there in 2008 saw TSV promoted to the Bayernliga (V).
+Following World War II, Buchbach played in local A-Class competition until slipping to B-Class play in 1960, where they remained until returning to the A-class in 1980.
+In the mid-1990s, with solid sponsorship in place, they began their record-making unbeaten run.
+They advanced to the Landesliga Süd (V) in 2004 and a title in 2008 saw TSV promoted to the Bayernliga (V).

-At the end of the 2011–12 season the club managed to finish in the top nine of the Bayernliga and thereby directly qualified for the new tier four Regionalliga Bayern.

-In this league TSV finished sixth, fifth and fourth in the first three seasons in the league.
+At the end of the 2011–12 season the club finished in the top nine of the Bayernliga and directly qualified for the new tier-four Regionalliga Bayern.
+TS finished sixth, fifth and fourth in the first three seasons and they have remained in the league since.